Friday, 28 February 2025

 If a cinematic year delivers new works by David Cronenberg, Jia Zhangke, Albert Serra, and Mike Leigh, four filmmakers I’ve spent a great deal of time with over the past fifteen years or so, is it possible to summarise it without having seen a single one of them?
 And not just these four, but several others, too.
 Dozens of films I’ve wanted to track down but for one reason or another haven’t yet been able to.
 The answer is, of course, yes.
 Yes it is possible, but I’m certain that this roundup, more than any of the others I’ve written over the past decade, will be one I look back on as being frustratingly incomplete.
 A fragment of a fragment.
 A skim of a year that most likely demanded a much closer read than I’ve been able to give it.

 It’s rare that I feel as if I’ve missed more than I’ve seen, certainly in terms of the major films, which perhaps isn’t fair to the films I did manage to see, but I’m leaving 2024 with the impression that there’s still so much more left to unearth.
 Thankfully a year’s worth of cinema doesn’t just disappear because the calendar ticks over, and I’ll be able to see the majority of these films eventually.
 It’s just a lot harder to keep up with them all retroactively.
 The bigger ones, like Here, or The Brutalist, will inevitably be released in cinemas in the coming months, and a few others will end up on streaming services sooner rather than later.
 But not all of them.
 Plenty will be lost in the shuffle.
 And a new year brings its own cinema, its own riches to mine, and so the pile continues to grow.
-For the sake of keeping track, I’ve felt the need to list everything that has piqued my interest from the past twelve months that I've seen yet.
+For the sake of keeping track, I’ve felt the need to list everything that has piqued my interest from the past twelve months that I've not seen yet.
 At the time of writing, it has fifty-two films on it.

 A backlog like this is usually the sign of a strong year, and from what I’ve seen I’d say it’s been a pretty good one.
 I did my usual trek around Europe for a couple of festivals (Berlin, Ghent, London), caught a few interesting new releases and one-off screenings, and made some exciting discoveries at home.
 Another year of the same routine, and while familiarity and structure isn’t necessarily a bad thing, I am once again wishing I’d managed to mix things up a little more than I did.
 But, then again, life has moved on for me.
 When I started this blog in 2015, I was twenty-four and able to spend as much time as I wanted immersed in cinema.
 I’m thirty-three now, and I just do not have the same time or the same energy to roll the dice anymore.
 I spent a lot of my time in my early twenties as a prospector, diligently taking the time to sift through the silt and the mud to find an occasional nugget of gold.
 As I’ve entered my thirties I’ve become a card counter, trying to game the system as much as I can in order to spend what little free time I have as wisely as I can.
 Aside from the odd misstep, this has largely worked for me, and I’ve still ended up seeing a decent number of good movies.
 I can’t really complain too much about that.